 He spent some time away from boxing after going to jail on a rape charge.
 Tyson also bit off Evander Holyfield’s ear during a fight.
 Despite his bad-boy ways, Tyson goes down as the second-greatest heavyweight in the eyes of many.

 Mike Tyson stood 5’10” tall with 58 bouts and 50 knockouts.
 This style may be for you if you have enormous power and understand angles.
 Those who use great footwork and have excellent hand-eye coordination with a tremendous amount of hand speed naturally take the puncher-fighting style of boxing.

 Some fighting styles you select, but others must choose you.
 The puncher fighting style is one of those you must be suitable for if you are trying to spar.
 Try it if you are hitting the bags and looking for a workout.

-As a world heavyweight champion, Larry Holmes is one of the best counterpunchers to step in the ring.
+As a world heavyweight champion, Larry Holmes is one of the best counterpunchers in the ring.

 The counter-punching style is for boxers who don’t like getting hit.
 It requires good defense and quick reactions.
 These types of fighters are very savvy and cerebral.
 They want to bob, weave, dance, and parry punches.
 Like the puncher, they, too, understand angles.

 They know how to use them to remain stealthy throughout a fight.
 They are good at conserving energy.
 This style is best for the ring if you want to burn stomach fat.
 A punching bag doesn’t hit back, so there is no need to be bashful around it.